PromtEngineer/Chat-App-OpenAssistant-API/README.md

 ## OpenAI API Key

-You will need the OpenAI API key to run this, get your OpenAI key from [here](https://platform.openai.com/account/api-keys) In the `.env` set your API key.
+You will need the OpenAI API key to run this, get your HuggingFace key from [here](https://huggingface.co/settings/tokens) In the `.env` set your API key.

 ```shell